-- If the journal is from the Library’s e-journal collection, you should check the journal’s term of use.
-You can do this by using Brock’s licence database.
-Follow these instructions on how to use the licence database.
+- If the journal is from the Library’s e-journal collection, you can find the permissions for that journal using the instructions in the guide What can I do with articles from Library e-journals?
 If it expressly allows handouts or if it allows fair dealing or fair use type uses, you may be able to share photocopies with students.
-You can contact email@example.com if you have any questions about what is permitted.
+You can contact firstname.lastname@example.org if you have any questions about what is permitted.

 - If the journal is not under a Brock library licence or you are copying from a print journal from the Library, you could copy and distribute the article under fair dealing, provided your use falls within the Fair Dealing Policy (i.e. you are copying no more than one article per journal issue or multiple articles which total no more than 10% of the issue).